Last Updated on October 8, 2021

 What Is Acamprosate?

 Acamprosate is sold by prescription in the form of delayed-release tablets, either under the brand name Campral or, since 2013, as a generic drug.
 The drug has one specific mission: restoring the chemical balance of an alcohol-dependent brain.
-It’s believed that alcohol abuse causes neurotransmitter imbalances that lead the drinker to crave more alcohol, reinforcing addiction.
+It’s believed1 that alcohol abuse causes neurotransmitter imbalances that lead the drinker to crave more alcohol, reinforcing addiction.
 Acamprosate blocks certain neurotransmitter receptors while activating others, restoring biochemical stability and reducing cravings and other withdrawal symptoms.
 It’s not metabolized in the liver, making it a viable option for people with liver disease.

 Considerations When Taking Acamprosate

-While acamprosate can help control alcohol cravings, it can also have some undesirable side effects.
+While acamprosate can help control alcohol cravings, it can also have some undesirable side effects3.
 These side effects can include digestive upsets, dizziness, sweating, itching, depression, numbness, tingling sensations, and dry mouth.
 Like with many drugs, it’s possible to experience a severe allergic reaction to acamprosate.
-Furthermore, people who are hypersensitive to sulfites should not take acamprosate, since the medication may contain trace amounts of sulfites.
+Furthermore, people who are hypersensitive to sulfites should not take acamprosate, since the medication may contain trace amounts of sulfites4.
 Last but not least, if you’re looking for a drug to help you gradually drink less, acamprosate may not be for you; it works best after alcohol detoxification, and it’s better for maintaining abstinence.

 What About Other Alcohol-Control Medications?